RFD 050: Scripting Ergonomics for Conversation Management

 Summary

-This RFD introduces changes to make JP easier to use in scripts and agentic workflows: shared option structs for conversation creation and configuration, a jp conversation new subcommand that creates a conversation and prints its ID, updated jp conversation fork behavior to match, a --no-activate flag on jp query that suppresses session updates, and a --root-id flag on jp query that constrains the target to a strict descendant of a given ancestor.
+This RFD introduces changes to make JP easier to use in scripts and agentic workflows: shared option args for conversation creation and configuration, a jp conversation new subcommand that creates a conversation and prints its ID, updated jp conversation fork behavior to match, a --no-activate flag on jp query that suppresses session updates, and a --root-id flag on jp query that constrains the target to a strict descendant of a given ancestor.
 Together with the --id flag from RFD 020, these changes give scripts and orchestrators precise control over conversation lifecycle and targeting without affecting the interactive user experience.

 Motivation